Article curated by Grace Mason-Jarrett

 Learn more about Energy imbalance of the giant planets.

-This article was written by the Things We Don’t Know editorial team, with contributions from Ed Trollope, Jon Cheyne, Cait Percy, and Grace Mason-Jarrett, Rowena Fletcher-Wood, and LDJ.
+This article was written by the Things We Don’t Know editorial team, with contributions from Irish Space Blogger, Ed Trollope, Jon Cheyne, Cait Percy, Grace Mason-Jarrett, Rowena Fletcher-Wood, and LDJ.

 why don’t all references have links?

 Mousis, O., Marboeuf, U., Lunine, J. I., Alibert, Y., Fletcher, L. N., Orton, G. S., ... & Ellinger, Y. (2009).
 Determination of the minimum masses of heavy elements in the envelopes of Jupiter and Saturn.
 The Astrophysical Journal,696(2), 1348.

 Choi, D. S., Banfield, D., Gierasch, P., & Showman, A. P. (2007).
 Velocity and vorticity measurements of Jupiter's Great Red Spot using automated cloud feature tracking.
 Icarus, 188(1), 35-46.

 Ingersoll, A. P., (1990) Atmospheric dynamics of the outer planets.
 Science 248:308-315. doi: 10.1126/science.248.4953.308.

 Chapman, J. F., et al. Cyanopolyynes in hot cores: modelling G305.
 2+ 0.2.
 Monthly Notices of the Royal Astronomical Society 394.1 (2009): 221-230.

 Recent jupiter News

 Get customised news updates on your homepage by subscribing to articles